 Things to Consider When Drafting Your Financial Power of Attorney

 Typically, married couples name their spouse as their primary agent, and if they have adult children, they often name them as backup agents.
-However, if you’re not married or don’t have adult children, you can appoint a trusted parent, sibling, adult niece or nephew, or another close family member.
-It’s crucial to select someone you trust completely, as they will have significant control over your financial affairs.
+Some clients elect to use co-agents, which act like two primary agents working together.
+Backup agents take over in case that the primary agent is unable to exercise the power of attorney.
+If you’re not married or don’t have adult children, you can appoint a trusted parent, sibling, adult niece or nephew, or another close family member.
+It’s crucial to select someone that you trust completely, as they will have significant control over your financial affairs.

 Effective Immediately or Springing Power?